-The Chinese government has banned the use of VPNs not approved by the government (VPNs must provide the government with backdoor access to be approved, which renders them unsecure).
+Officially, the Chinese government has banned the use of VPNs not approved by the government (VPNs must provide the government with backdoor access to be approved, which renders them unsecure).
 However, this law applies to companies and corporations rather than individuals.
 Chinese citizens found creating or selling unapproved VPNs have received fines and prison sentences anywhere from three days to more than five years, but these are applied inconsistently.

 TL;DR: Individuals can use VPNs for China, but they should exercise a basic level of caution.

 If you’re not familiar with NordVPN yet, no worries – our VPN service is extremely easy to use.
-To browse the Internet securely in China, follow these steps:
+To browse the internet securely in China, follow these steps:

 NOTE: NordVPN also provides up to 6 simultaneous connections, meaning that you can easily secure multiple devices while in China.
 Connect your phone and laptop or protect your whole family.